Developer Quick Start

 run_gui(dialog)

-You can now see that we have our two custom Token classes automatically added to the DocumentationWidget
+Token classes automatically added to the DocumentationWidget

-The widgets in sept_qt contain additional features like helpful error messages and error highlighting.
+sept_qt repository, however these are simple examples of the widgets you would want to use in production.sept_qt contain additional features like helpful error messages and error highlighting.